Florian-Jungwirth/2223-4ahitm-project-lowco/README.md

 Android tutorial in detail: https://ionicframework.com/docs/developing/android#set-up-an-android-device

-In case of an error with BoxGeometry (after running npm install in lowco-back and lowco-front), go into BoxGeometry.d.ts and remove the parameters object
+In case of an error with BoxGeometry (after running npm install in lowco-back and lowco-front), go into BoxGeometry.d.ts and SphereGeometry.d.ts and remove the parameters object in both files